Guiyang Guizhou, China Travel Guide

 Widely available.
 English-speaking the workers are rare.
 Bring a list of generic names for prescription medications.

 Guiyang has itself as a safe city for tourists.
 Violent crime is rare.
 Petty crime, like pickpocketing, can occur in crowded tourist areas, busy markets, and on public transport.
-Practice common sense safety measures.
+Exercise common sense safety measures.

 Mountainous terrain and heavy rain contribute to landslides in rural areas of Guizhou province.
 These are less common within Guiyang city itself.